History of Puerto Rico: Pre-colonial (before 1508)

-Spanish rule (1493–1898)
+Spanish Empire rule (1508–1898)

 Beginning of colonization

 Christopher Columbus, the explorer credited with the European discovery of Puerto Rico.

 Juan Ponce de León (Santervás de Campos, Valladolid, Spain), was the first governor of Puerto Rico.
 His grandson Juan Ponce de Leon II was the first indigenous governor of Puerto Rico.

-On September 24, 1493, Christopher Columbus set sail on his second voyage with 17 ships and 1,200 to 1,500 soldiers from Cádiz.
-On November 19, 1493, he landed on the island, naming it San Juan Bautista in honor of Saint John the Baptist.
-The first European colony, Caparra, was founded on August 8, 1508, by Juan Ponce de León, a lieutenant under Columbus, who was greeted by the Taíno Cacique Agüeybaná and later became the first governor of the island.
+On 24 September 1493, Christopher Columbus set sail on his second voyage with 17 ships and 1,200 to 1,500 soldiers from Cádiz.
+On 19 November 1493, he landed on the island, naming it San Juan Bautista in honor of Saint John the Baptist.
+The island remained explored and unsettled until the first European settlement, Caparra, was founded on 8 August 1508 by Juan Ponce de León, a lieutenant under Columbus, who was greeted by the Taíno Cacique Agüeybaná and later became the first governor of the island.
 Ponce de Leon was actively involved in the Hatuey (Jaragua) massacre of 1503 in Haiti on Hispaniola island.
 In 1508, Ponce de Leon was chosen by the Spanish Crown to lead the conquest and enslaving of the Taíno Indians for gold mining operations.
 The following year, the colony was abandoned in favor of a nearby islet on the coast, named Puerto Rico (Rich Port), which had a suitable harbor.
 In 1511, a second settlement, San Germán was established in the southwestern part of the island.
 During the 1520s, the island took the name of Puerto Rico while the port became San Juan.

 The Spanish settlers established the first encomienda system, under which natives were distributed to Spanish officials to be used as slave labor.
-On December 27, 1512, under pressure from the Roman Catholic Church, Ferdinand II of Aragon issued the Burgos' Laws, which modified the encomienda into a system called repartimento, aimed at ending the exploitation.
+On 27 December 1512, under pressure from the Roman Catholic Church, Ferdinand II of Aragon issued the Burgos' Laws, which modified the encomienda into a system called repartimento, aimed at ending the exploitation.
 The laws prohibited the use of any form of punishment toward the indigenous people, regulated their work hours, pay, hygiene, and care, and ordered them to be catechized.
-In 1511, the Taínos revolted against the Spanish; cacique Urayoán, as planned by Agüeybaná II, ordered his warriors to drown the Spanish soldier Diego Salcedo to determine whether the Spaniards were immortal.
+But before the laws were promulgated, in 1511 the Taínos revolted against the Spanish; cacique Urayoán, as planned by Agüeybaná II, ordered his warriors to drown the Spanish soldier Diego Salcedo to determine whether the Spaniards were immortal.
 After drowning Salcedo, they kept watch over his body for three days to confirm his death.
 The revolt was easily crushed by Ponce de León and within a few decades much of the native population had been decimated by disease, violence, and a high occurrence of suicide.
 As a result, Taíno culture, language, and traditions were generally destroyed, and were declared to have "vanished" 50 years after Christopher Columbus arrived.
 Since the early 21st century, efforts have been made to revive and rebuild Taíno culture.